cloudmesh-project/reu-2014/doc/source/projects/cm_reservation.rst

 Week IV
 ----------------------------------------------------------------------
-The follow information are some of the tasks already done on the second week of work:
+The follow information are some of the tasks already done on the fourth week of work:

 * Added functions on flask interface
 * Improve the flask to a better view